Skip to content

 export ANTHROPIC_DEFAULT_OPUS_MODEL="google/gemini-3-pro-preview"

-Supported Models
+Supported models

-Use the Claude Code Extension in VSCode
+Using the Claude Code extension in VSCode

-Step 1: Install the Claude Code Extension
+Step 1: Install the Claude Code extension

-Install Claude Code Extension
+Install the Claude Code Extension

-Step 2: Open Settings
+Step 2: Open the settings

 Open Claude Code settings

-Step 3: Configure the Model and Environment Variables
+Step 3: Configure the model and environment variables

-Configure model and environment variables
+Configure the model and environment variables

 json